 1 – Log in to your Facebook account.

-2- Click on the Gear-shaped icon located on the right end of the blue bar at the top of the Facebook window.
+2- Click on the Down Arrow located on the right end of the blue bar at the top of the Facebook window.

 3 – Click Settings.

-4 – Click the Language link over in the left-hand column.
+4 – Click the Language and Region link over in the left-hand column.

-5 – Click the Edit link at the end of the “What language do you want to use Facebook in?” line.
+5 – Click the Edit link at the end of the Facebook Language line.

-6 – Select English (Pirate) from the list of languages in the dropdown box.
+6 – Select English (Pirate) from the list of languages in the drop-down menu.

 7 – Click Save Changes.